Arc-blroth/BosstroveRevenge/doc/FormatSpecification-bent.md

 ```

 Entities are specified as json objects, with a few required fields.
-All other fields are deserialized depending on the `deserializer` class in the entity specification.
+All other fields are deserialized depending on the `builder` class in the entity specification.

 ### `entityId`
 - Id of the entity.